Paris Buns

 • Currants - replace with mixed fruit, raisins or sultanas.

-• Buttermilk - you can use all normal milk instead.
+• Buttermilk - you can use any normal milk instead.

 • Demerara sugar - granulated or caster sugar are perfect substitutes.